State Public Health Order Info

 If the child is already a patient-of-record and has had an examination within the last 12 months, the results of that exam will satisfy the requirement.
 Your office may want to develop a protocol for parents asking if you will complete the form based on the child’s record from the last exam.

-The state-required assessment form is simply a tool to collect data about children’s oral health and commnicate it to the state.
-The required form can be downloaded from CDE website.
+The state-required assessment form is simply a tool to collect data about children’s oral health and communicate it to the state.
+The required form can be downloaded from the CDE website.
 To complete the form consistently with others, please follow these guidelines:

-It should be noted that this form is not intended to communicate your findings to the parent.
-That should be handled in the same manner as before AB 1433: either through consultation with the adult present at the time of the evaluation, or through a form designed specifically for this purpose.
+It should be noted that the assessment form is not intended to communicate your findings to the parent.
+That should be handled either through consultation with the adult present at the time of the evaluation, or through a form designed specifically for this purpose.
 If you participate in school-based screenings, that form should be supplied to you for completion.
-If you screen children in your office, CDA and CSPD have jointly created a form for this purpose:
+If you screen children in your office, CDA and CSPD have jointly created a Consent and Recommendations form for this purpose, available in the following languages: English, Chinese, Hmong, Russian, Spanish, Vietnamese.

 As with all new and recall patients, ideally, children should receive a comprehensive examination in your office.
 In some instances, however, it may be a multi-step process before a child receives that desired exam.